geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 Yeah, should have something this week.

 ##### **Geohot** [[00:25:07](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1507)]
 I want to talk a little about the JIT and chat.
 I don't know.
-I'm really happy if...
+I'm really happy if..
 Part of the problem with me just rewriting it is I'll just deliver another thing that's not comprehensible, and has a bunch of random foot guns and stuff.
 I mean, yeah.
 I think that probably instead of rewriting the JIT, what we want to do is just add more assertions to the JIT.

 ##### **Chenyu** [[00:25:38](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1538)]
 Yeah, I think that's a good start.
 Yeah, I think that's a good start.
 Because the only real way we improve these, I think Torch compile may have a similar issue.
 Jack's compile has a similar issue.
 These are like usability errors that only when people start to use it and use it more extensively will find.
 It's very hard to design these upfront correctly.
 So I think we already, I already find like the issue when I was implemented gradient accumulation in bird that I would just walk around.
 Oh yeah.
 Adding more asserts here.